The Ottawa Food Bank is a major distributor of food in our city

 - Statistics Canada.
 CANSIM Table 326-0021

-In 2015, families whose earnings were in the top 20% for income in Ontario spent roughly two and a half times more on food than families in the bottom 20%.
+In 2016, families whose earnings were in the top 20% for income in Ontario spent roughly two times more on food than families in the bottom 20%.
 Growth in food spending over the five years was proportionately similar between low income and high income residents.
 It is important to note that higher spending does not guarantee a better diet, but a healthier diet generally costs more.

 Annual average spending on food is calculated provincially using the National Survey on Household Spending.
 This is broken down by the highest and lowest quintiles, which are calculated based on the relative median income of Ontario households in five equal parts.

 - Ottawa Public Health.
 Nutritious Food Basket Reports 2013 – 2016

 The local food system has a role to play in long-term food security

 A stronger local food system can mean a more food secure future for all Ottawa residents.
 For example, local foods can help offset global food price volatility.
 Depending on production and processing methods, local foods can also be more nutritious.